sheeshKAAN/OOOPS-Mod/README.md

 F11 - Toggles full screen mode

 # Contact
-To report issues or enquire about somethin;
+To report issues or enquire about somethin; Discord: abyssyt_btw , Discord: kaan_btw666
-Developers
-Discord: kaan_btw666
-Discord: abyssyt_btw
 #  Credits
 Developed in collaboration by KAAN, OOOPS and AbyssYT.